IBM/eventing-openliberty-blockchain/README.md

 1. Click **Try it out**

-1. Fill in the example Schema
+1. Fill in the example Schema:

 ```
 {